Max Sefrin: Early life and education

 Sefrin was born in Stambach, Palatinate, on 21 November 1913.
 Between 1930 and 1932 he received training on commercial apprenticeship and involved in business.
 In the early 1950s he attended the German Academy for Political Science and Law in Babelsberg.

 Career and activities

 In 1946 Sefrin joined the CDU in East Germany and continued his business activities until 1950.
 He became a member of the Free German Trade Union Federation of which he was a district councilor in Luckenwalde in the period between 1950 and 1951.
 From 1951 he began to assume several posts in the CDU, including deputy general secretary under Gerald Götting.
 On 25 September 1954 Sefrin joined its executive board.
 He was named deputy chairman of the council of ministers in February 1958.
 Sefrin was elected to the National Front in September 1958.

-In December 1958 he was appointed minister of health replacing Luitpold Steidle in the post.
+In December 1958 Sefrin was appointed minister of health succeeding Luitpold Steidle in the post.
 Sefrin remained in office until 1971 when he was replaced by Ludwig Mecklinger in the post.